Finance (International Finance) MSc

 View more information about our entry requirements and the application process

 A minimum of a lower second class honours degree (2:2).
 Relevant degree disciplines include finance, economics, business studies or management.
-In exceptional cases, applicants may be accepted based on their professional qualifications or extensive work experience in the global financial services sector.
+Applicants may be accepted based on their professional qualifications or extensive work experience in the global financial services sector.

 Applicants are required to submit one reference.